afrihub/AfriCoin-GUI/compile-guide.md

 Now, when you enter the AfriCoin/build, you will see project file for visual studio, open this up and change Debug to Release and start the build.

-Once, that is completed, you will need to go to src/Release and you will see the files there africoind, miner, simplewallet, walletd.
+Once, that is completed, you will need to go to src/Release and you will see the files there.

+You will need to locate your qt install path and locate windeployqt.exe, then enter this in the folder with binaries.
+`c:/qt/bin/windeploy.exe AfriCoin.exe`

+This will grab all the neccesary *.ddls, and other extension to make the software portable.